-Black hairy tongue is a temporary, harmless oral condition that gives the tongue a dark, furry appearance.
-The distinct look usually results from a buildup of dead skin cells on the many tiny projections (papillae) on the surface of the tongue that contain taste buds.
-These papillae, which are longer than normal, can easily trap and be stained by bacteria, yeast, tobacco, food or other substances.
+Black hairy tongue is a condition of the tongue that gives it a dark, furry look.
+The look usually results from a buildup of dead skin cells on the many tiny, rounded bumps on the surface of the tongue.
+These bumps, called papillae, contain taste buds.
+When these bumps become longer than usual, they can easily trap and be stained by tobacco, food, drinks, bacteria or yeast, or other substances.

-Diagnosis of black hairy tongue is based on appearance and possible causes or contributing factors.
-It also includes eliminating other conditions that may cause a similar appearance to the tongue, such as:
+Diagnosis of black hairy tongue is based on how your tongue looks and possible causes or risk factors.
+Making a diagnosis also includes checking for other conditions that may cause a similar look to the tongue, such as:

-Black hairy tongue typically doesn't require medical treatment.
-Though unattractive, it's a temporary, harmless condition.
+Black hairy tongue usually doesn't need medical treatment.
+Though it may not look good, it's usually a short-term, harmless condition.

-Here's information to help you get ready for your appointment, and to know what to expect from your doctor or dentist.
+Here's information to help you get ready for your appointment, and to know what to expect from your healthcare professional or dentist.

 Before your appointment, make a list of: